s-mujtaba-haider/BloodLink/README.md

-Here’s a clean and concise `README.md` you can use for your project:

----

 # 🩸 Blood Donation Web App

 A full-stack web application that connects **blood donors** and **recipients**, featuring registration, donation tracking, eligibility checks, and more.